Damocles-fr/PPJF/README.md

 ## IMPORTANT
 - [WIP.JellyfinServiceAutomation] : After each Jellyfin Server updates, go to Windows `services.msc` and set back **Jellyfin** **Startup type** to **Manual**
-- If you use the Firefox extension ``` Dark Reader ``` , it breaks Jellyfin pictures loading in browsers, desactivate it only for jellyfin : Go into Dark Reader settings while you have the Jellyfin page open (firefox menu bar), click to uncheck Jellyfin URL.

 ### Need Help?
 - Don't hesitate to open an [issue](https://github.com/Damocles-fr/PPJF/issues)